Heavy metals: Biological role

 Trace amounts of some heavy metals, mostly in period 4, are required for certain biological processes.
 These are iron and copper (oxygen and electron transport); cobalt (complex syntheses and cell metabolism); vanadium and manganese (enzyme regulation or functioning); chromium (glucose utilisation); nickel (cell growth); arsenic (metabolic growth in some animals and possibly in humans) and selenium (antioxidant functioning and hormone production).
 Periods 5 and 6 contain fewer essential heavy metals, consistent with the general pattern that heavier elements tend to be less abundant and that scarcer elements are less likely to be nutritionally essential.
 In period 5, molybdenum is required for the catalysis of redox reactions; cadmium is used by some marine diatoms for the same purpose; and tin may be required for growth in a few species.
 In period 6, tungsten is required by some archaea and bacteria for metabolic processes.
-A deficiency of any of these period 4–6 essential heavy metals may increase susceptibility to heavy metal poisoning (conversely, an excess may also have adverse biological effects).
+A deficiency of some essential metals may increase susceptibility to metal poisoning (conversely, an excess may also be toxic).

 An average 70 kg human body is about 0.01% heavy metals (~7 g, equivalent to the weight of two dried peas, with iron at 4 g, zinc at 2.5 g, and lead at 0.12 g comprising the three main constituents), 2% light metals (~1.4 kg, the weight of a bottle of wine) and nearly 98% nonmetals (mostly water).

 A few non-essential heavy metals have been observed to have biological effects.
 Gallium, germanium (a metalloid), indium, and most lanthanides can stimulate metabolism, and titanium promotes growth in plants (though it is not always considered a heavy metal).

-Toxicity

-Heavy metals are often assumed to be highly toxic or damaging to the environment and while some are, certain others are toxic only when taken in excess or encountered in certain forms.
-Inhalation of certain metals, either as fine dust or most commonly as fumes, can also result in a condition called metal fume fever.